profit51/AmandsGoofyBotVoiceChat/README.md

                                         Amands's Goofy Sounds Replacer as A Bot Voice Chat

-This is My Custom Amands Goofy Bot Voice Chat
+This is My Custom Amands Goofy Bot Voice Chat For Mod SPT AKI Tarkov

 To Install drag these file into BepInEx/plugin/goofySounds